Professor Chenguang (Charlie) Yang, PhD, CEng

 Abstract: The vast expansion of the existed loads besides the rapid increase of deploying the renewable energy resources have created many challenges for the power system operators to control and maintain the energy demand.
 The increase of the volatility of the energy prices has initiated obstacles to manage the energy usage.
 Therefore, demand response (DR) programs is designed in the modern electricity markets to overcome these challenges and smooth the management of the load patterns.
 Also, the DR allows the power system operator to effectively interact with the end-user costumers to reduce or change the demand according to the availability of the power productions.
 The lecture will describe how the DR has the ability to deal with various bidding prices and the power systems’ technical constraints to ensure both the energy balance and the minimum operation costs.
 The lecture also aims to describe the technique of the DR to procure the minimum operation costs of a power network through advanced optimization technique.
 Examples and case studies will be discussed to demonstrate the effectiveness of applying the DR in the electricity markets.

 Biography: Khalid Alqunun received the M.Sc. degree in electrical engineering from the University of Denver, Colorado, in 2014, and the Ph.D degree in the electrical and electronic engineering from the University of Manchester, U.K., in 2017.
-He is currently an Associate Professor in the department of electrical engineering at the University of Hail, Saudi Arabia.
-His main research interests include power system optimization, energy economics and operation of renewable energy resources.
+He is currently a Professor in the department of electrical engineering at the University of Hail, Saudi Arabia.
+His main research interests include microgrids, demand response, power system optimization, energy economics and operation of renewable energy resources.

 Ahmed CHEMORI